amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ![Code evolution throughout the quick-wins and the divide & conquer stages](images/introduce_structure.png)

-## Modules, components, or services?
+## Modules, components, services, or micro-services?

 First, we need to answer this question: Are we splitting our code into modules, components, or services?
 Before we do that, let's agree on what a module, component, and service is.